Understanding Accountability in Trusted AI SystemsImage by Alex Shute

 Pros

-• Enhances trust and confidence in AI systems.
+• Increases trust in AI systems.

-• Promotes ethical use of AI technology.
+• Ensures ethical use of AI.

 Cons